Sir William Hamilton, 9th Baronet: Place in thought

 In 1840, the University of Leyden granted him an honorary Doctor of Divinity (DD), a rarity for persons outside the clergy.

 Hamilton's positive contribution to the progress of thought is comparatively slight, but he stimulated a spirit of criticism in his pupils by insisting on the great importance of psychology as opposed to the older metaphysical method, and by his recognition of the importance of German philosophy, especially that of Immanuel Kant.
-His most important work was "Philosophy of the Unconditioned," the development of the principle that there can be no knowledge of the Infinite for the human finite mind.
+His most important work was "Philosophy of the Unconditioned," in which he developed his so-called "philosophy of the conditioned," the view that the human mind can know only the conditioned, not the unconditioned or infinite as such.
 The basis of his argument is the thesis, "To think is to condition."
 Deeply impressed with Kant's antithesis between subject and object, the knowing and the known, Hamilton laid down the principle that every object is known only in virtue of its relations to other objects.
 From this, it follows that limitless time, space, power, etc., are inconceivable.
 The fact, however, that all thought seems to demand the idea of the infinite or absolute provides a sphere for faith, which is thus the specific faculty of theology.
 It is a weakness characteristic of the human mind that it cannot conceive any phenomenon without a beginning: hence the conception of the causal relation, according to which every phenomenon has its cause in preceding phenomena, and its effect in subsequent phenomena.
 The causal concept is, therefore, only one of the ordinary necessary forms of the cognitive consciousness, limited, as we have seen, by being confined to that which is relative.

 As regards the problem of the nature of objectivity, Hamilton accepts the evidence of consciousness as to the separate existence of the object: "the root of our nature cannot be a lie."
 Due to this assumption, Hamilton's philosophy becomes a "natural realism."
 In fact, his whole position is a strange compound of Kant and Reid.
 Its chief practical corollary is the denial of philosophy as a method of attaining absolute knowledge and its relegation to the academic sphere of mental training.
 Hamilton presents the transition from philosophy to theology, i.e., to the sphere of faith, under the analogous relation between the mind and the body.
 As the mind is to the body, so is the unconditioned Absolute or God to the world of the conditioned.
 Consciousness, itself a conditioned phenomenon, must derive from or depend on some different thing before or behind material phenomena.
-Curiously enough, however, Hamilton does not explain how it comes about that God, who in the terms of the analogy bears to the conditioned mind the relation which the conditioned mind bears to its objects, can be unconditioned.
+Hamilton does not explain how it comes about that God, who in the terms of the analogy bears to the conditioned mind the relation which the conditioned mind bears to its objects, can be unconditioned.
 God can be regarded only as related to consciousness, and insofar as it is, therefore, not absolute or unconditioned.
 Thus, the very principles of Hamilton's philosophy are apparently violated in his theological argument.